zkwip/zkwip/README.md

 # Hey there
 I'm a student and software developer from Nijmegen, The Netherlands!
  - I am 26 Years old
- - I speak English and Dutch
+ - I speak Dutch and English
  - Currently studying Computer Science at Radboud University
- - I mostly write C#, Java and Javascript.
+ - I mostly write C#, PHP, Java and Javascript.